imadmoussa1/coin/README.md

 #### Test the Application using different node in the network
 1) Run the application using the port 5000
 2) Run on new terminal tab the same application using port 8000
-3) We add new Node to the application (the node of the port 8000 )
+3) We add new Node to the application using port 5000
-4) Add transaction on the node 5000
+4) Add new transaction on the node using port 5000
-5) Mining on the node 5000
+5) Mining on the node using port 5000

     >>Testing the Broadcast of the block
-6) We check the chain of the node 5000, we found the block is added to chain
+6) We check the chain of the node 5000, we found the block is added to the chain
 7) We check the chain of the node 8000, we found the same block added

-    >>Testing the consensus algorithm ( valid chain and longest chain)
+    >>Testing the consensus algorithm
-8) we add more transaction on the node of port 5000 until the chain be longer than the one app port 8000
+8) we add new transaction on the node of port 8000 until the chain be longer than the one of the node using port 5000
 9) We check the chain of the node 5000, we found we have the same chain ( the consensus algo update the chain )